katabeta/lm-mit-momentum/README.md

 # Subscribers:
 ```

 Create a message subscriber class with a message callback and a way to poll the data when needed.
 Get your Gazebo Master IP-Address and Port from the following message when launching PX4 `[Msg] Connected to gazebo master @ http://127.0.0.1:11345`.
+The following is the same as in the file [demo_gps_read.py](https://github.com/katabeta/lm-mit-momentum/blob/master/demos/demo_gps_read.py).

 ``` python
 import time # For the example only